No Champions League, no Partey? Arsenal transfer window conundrums explained | Goal.com

 That change has been put down to Arsenal having to refund fans for the four remaining Premier League home games of the season, as well as a drop in commercial and retail revenue.

-The AST also predicts that the north London club will lose approximately £144 million ($177m) for the year 2020-21, if all games next season are staged behind closed doors.
+The AST also predicts that the north London club will lose approximately £144m ($177m) for the year 2020-21, if all games next season are staged behind closed doors.

 That could still happen, even with the financial issues brought on by the pandemic, but it’s going to be far more difficult to get deals done, with clubs across Europe expected to get more creative in the market due to a lack of cash.